 The Fabric of the Cosmos

-Outer space is black.
-It is the middle space that separates the third heaven, which is God's abode, and the earth.
+Cosmic space is black.
+The middle space separates the third heaven, God's abode, and the earth.

 I know a man in Christ who fourteen years ago—whether in the body I do not know, or whether out of the body I do not know, God knows—such a one was caught up to the third heaven.
 And I know such a man—whether in the body or out of the body I do not know, God knows— how he was caught up into Paradise and heard inexpressible words, which it is not lawful for a man to utter.

 Science is now theorizing that what appears to be black empty nothingness has substance and is referred to as dark matter.
 Based on Einstein's calculations, it has been suggested that this dark matter is much like a three-dimensional fabric, which also may explain how gravitation works.
 The above PBS video offers us a demonstration of how this might look.